 One of the most prominent segments of outside sales, door-to-door selling was written off in 2011 and named as one of the top ten dead or dying career paths.
 Surprisingly, door to door sales have actually registered growth since, with a $7.7 billion increase in value between 2009 and 2017.
 The inherent characteristics of such selling, coupled with technological changes, have meant that door-to-door selling remains relevant.

 This is compared to 41% of average-performing sales professionals who say the same.
 Data shows that sales and marketing teams are working more closely than they have in recent years, with benefits accruing to the organization.
-Sales pipeline statistics further suggest that top sales professionals are 13% more likely than their peers to work closely or very closely with marketing to develop leads.
+Sales pipeline statistics further suggest that top sales professionals are 13% more likely than their peers to work closely or very closely with advertising specialists to develop leads.
 On the whole, 44% of sales professionals say they work closely or very closely with marketing teams, which marks a 35% increase since 2016.

 While many sales and marketing teams seem keen to work closely and share information, there is in fact a misalignment, with 21% of sales professionals finding little or no overlap in the data used by the two teams.
 This contributes to the quality of leads received by the salesforce from the marketing department.
 Only 22% of sales professionals say that leads received from marketing are excellent, while 42% see them as good.